 Thomson Course PTR became Cengage, and in 2008 they legally abandoned the artistpro brand, imprint, trademarks and URL, which Lawson reclaimed and purchased again for future use and posterity.

-artistpro, llc is a Tennessee Limited Liabilty Company.
+artistpro, llc is a Tennessee Limited Liabilty Company, and is a proud member of NAMM.